villevli/villevli.github.io/README.md

 Hello, I'm Ville Lindblad.
-I'm an experienced game programmer with a passion for solving problems and building games.
+I'm an experienced programmer capable of solving problems and building games.
 I have several years of professional experience using the **Unity** engine and **C#**.
-Other tech I have experience with includes **Python**, **C++**, **Bash**, **Java**, **JavaScript**, **HTML** and **CSS**.
+Other tech I have experience with includes **Git**, **Python**, **Bash**, **Java**, **C++**, **JavaScript**, **HTML** and **CSS**.
+I'm also a fast learner of new technologies.

 I make sure the projects I work on stay organized and follow best practices.
 I try to reduce technical debt when I can.
 I like helping others in the team to solve issues, avoid blockers and improve workflows.

-I like implementing lower level systems and components, automation and tools the most but I can work on higher level gameplay and UI development too.

-I care a lot about the performance of games and like spending time profiling performance, eliminating GC allocations, overdraw, draw calls, build size, etc.
+Some things I have worked on (scroll down to projects for details):
+- Gameplay features and tech
+- UI features and tech
+- Integrating SDK's, backend services and analytics to mobile apps
+- Automation and tools to speed up development
+- Test automation and build scripts
+- CI/CD pipelines, setting up self hosted mac and windows runners
+- Publishing apps to Google Play and App Store and making them pass the review
+- Authoring technical design documents
+- Authoring documentation and guides for other developers in project
+- Optimization (profiling, memory usage, build size, eliminating GC allocations, overdraw, draw calls)

 I also have some interest in graphics programming, having done some shaders, procedural textures and mesh generation.